Featherineee/PC-Crasher-Python/README.md

 Simple Crasher Built In Python

 # .
-It Will Crash Some Apps Fast And Pc Will Lag
+It Will Spam Some Apps Fast And Pc Will Lag

 # Two Python Files
 fucker.py Is File Slow, But More Efficient